-The Corporation issued warrants in the second quarter of 2013 and additional warrants and finder's options as part of a private placement in the first quarter of 2014 with an exercise price denominated in Canadian dollars.
+The Corporation issued warrants in the second quarter of 2013, additional warrants and finder's options as part of a private placement in the first quarter of 2014 and additional warrants as part of a private placement were issued this quarter, all with an exercise price denominated in Canadian dollars.
 The Corporation determined that warrants and finder's options with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
 Any changes in their fair value from period to period have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
 There are no circumstances under which Midas Gold will be required to pay cash upon exercise or expiry of the warrants or finder's options.